 - MedsCheck documentation

 - Pharmacist refill authorization information

 - Any other information essential for continuity of care and

 - Any future record keeping requirements under the new expanded scope of practice

 Pharmacies shall maintain the records and documents that comprise the patient record in a computer system where possible and, where that is not possible, shall maintain them in a systematic manner that allows for their easy retrieval.
-While records (paper or electronic) may be stored off site, members remain responsible for their easy retrieval in ensuring continuity of care and meeting the standards of practice of the profession.
+While records (paper or electronic) may be stored off site, registrants remain responsible for their easy retrieval in ensuring continuity of care and meeting the standards of practice of the profession.
 Furthermore, designated managers must consider their responsibility in the safety and security of all off site records, including controlling access to areas where records are stored and taking steps to protect records from fire, flooding, viruses, and other hazards.

 Length of Retention